 This is an advanced basketball finishing drill that will incorporate scoring in a couple of different ways.
 With this drill, you will work on scoring off the dribble and using a down, flare, or back screen.
 Being able to score in multiple ways makes you a lot harder to guard as a player and really adds value to your game on the offensive end of the floor.
 You will also be able to really work on your conditioning and mental toughness with this basketball drill.

 Drill Name: Crossovers Double Pin Down Diamond Basketball Drill

 Equipment Needed: 2 basketballs and 1-4 partners.

 - Sell your crossover move as you dribble through the chairs, keep your eyes up, and stay low.
-Mix up your cuts and change up your speeds to be harder to guard.
-Get your body squared up on the shot and don't drift.